srast3/spring-kafka-microservice/README.md

 # spring-kafka-microservice
-This is a repository for building a Spring Boot microservice using NetflixOSS and Apache Kafka
+This is a repository for building a Spring Boot microservice using NetflixOSS and Apache Kafka.

+Read the complete blog here - https://crunchytechbytz.wordpress.com/2018/02/09/microservice-with-apache-kafka-netflix-oss/

 #### Prerequisite
 - Java 1.8